-This Russian Sweet Cheese Pastry with Strawberries dessert is similar to Russian Shaneshki (Шанежки), which are sweet buns smeared with tvorog cheese and baked together.
+This Vatrushka Russian Pastry with Strawberries is similar to Russian Shaneshki (Шанежки), which are sweet buns smeared with tvorog cheese and baked together.
 This recipe makes 2 giant Shaneshki style strawberry pastry pies, which can be sliced and served with tea.

 When the strawberries come out of the oven, they will look a bit dehydrated and dull.
 I brushed sugar syrup on the strawberries to help rehydrate them and give them a bit of a nicer shine for serving.
 To make the sugar syrup, take 1 tablespoon of sugar and 1 tablespoon of boiling water and mix until the sugar is dissolved and allow to cool before using.

 I’d like to say that this recipe freezes well (and I assume it does) but it never lasts that long at my house.
 Usually I will make one for company, and eat the second one the following day!
-One of my favorite Russian desserts.
-Hard to explain, easy to make, part Russian cheesecake, part Russian brioche bun, fully delicious.
+One of my favorite desserts during strawberry season.
+Hard to explain, easy to make, Vatrushka style Russian sweet bread with strawberries.
 Bon Appetit! Приятного аппетита!

 - 1 cup milk lukewarm

 - 4 tablespoons melted butter - using 15ml measure

 - 2 teaspoons yeast - slightly less than a ¼ oz. bread machine yeast packet